Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 - Have been told to lower your salt intake

-- Are pregnant or planning to become pregnant.
+- Are pregnant, planning to become pregnant or suspect that you are pregnant.
+If you become pregnant while taking Binosto, stop taking it and contact your doctor.
 It is not known if Binosto can harm your unborn baby.

 - Are breastfeeding or plan to breastfeed.
 It is not known if Binosto passes into your milk and may harm your baby.